-Trump Is Already Trying to Scale Back His Trade War Into An Extortion Racket
+Trump Is Already Trying to Scale Back His Trade War Into an Extortion Racket

 Nonetheless, judging by the stock market’s response, the consensus interpretation of Trump’s performance is that he has just revealed his “trade war” to be of the Potemkin variety.

-The president’s remarks brimmed with populist flourishes – lamentations of factories “left to rot and rust,” and “thriving communities” transformed into “ghost towns,” along with condemnations of “the politicians” who “never did anything about it.”
-And Trump repeatedly claimed that America’s trade partners were robbing it of $800 billion on an annual basis, and that it would be worth slapping “75 percent” tariffs on some nation’s imports to combat this menace.
+The president’s remarks brimmed with populist flourishes — lamentations of factories “left to rot and rust,” and “thriving communities” transformed into “ghost towns,” along with condemnations of “the politicians” who “never did anything about it.”
+And Trump repeatedly claimed that America’s trade partners were robbing the country of $800 billion on an annual basis, and that it would be worth slapping “75 percent” tariffs on some nation’s imports to combat this menace.

 But he also subtly suggested that these statements were motivated less by substantive commitment than domestic political concerns.
 He framed the signing ceremony as the fulfillment of a campaign promise, and mused that his “message” about trade was one of the primary reasons he won the presidency.